zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 1. Allow the user to set the role as `Broadcaster` or `Audience`.
 2. Call the `setClientRole` method and pass in the client role set by the user.

-Note that in an live interactive streaming, only the host can be heard and seen.
+Note that in a live interactive streaming, only the host can be heard and seen.
 If you want to switch the client role after joining the channel, call the `setClientRole` method.

 ```objective-c
 // Objective-C